ShadySeko/SBot/README.md

 2. **Music doesn't play**
    - Make sure you're in a voice channel
    - Check if the bot has permission to join and speak in the voice channel
+   - Verify yt-dlp and ffmpeg are installed and accessible

+3. **Download errors**
+   - Check your internet connection
-   - Verify the audio source URL is valid
+   - Verify the video URL is accessible
+   - Some videos may be region-restricted

-3. **Spotify searches not working**
+4. **Spotify searches not working**
    - Ensure Spotify API credentials are properly configured
    - Check if the Spotify app has the correct permissions

-4. **YouTube videos showing as "unavailable"**
-   - This is likely due to YouTube's anti-bot measures
-   - Set up YouTube authentication using cookies (see step 5 above)
-   - The bot will try multiple fallback methods automatically

 ### Dependencies

+**Node.js packages:**
 - `discord.js` - Discord API wrapper
 - `@discordjs/voice` - Voice connection handling
-- `ytdl-core` - YouTube audio extraction
+- `@discordjs/opus` - Opus codec for audio
-- `youtube-sr` - YouTube search
 - `spotify-web-api-node` - Spotify API integration
+- `ffmpeg-static` - Static FFmpeg binaries
+- `dotenv` - Environment variable management

+**System dependencies:**
-- `soundcloud-scraper` - SoundCloud integration
+- `yt-dlp` - YouTube audio extraction
-- `ffmpeg-static` - Audio processing
+- `ffmpeg` - Audio processing

 ## License